KonnorRogers/rhino-editor/.changeset/wise-forks-cough.md

 "rhino-editor": patch
 ---

-Fix: Temporarily remove the cursor placeholder for inserting links due to regressions
+Fix: Remove the cursor placeholder for inserting links due to regressions in mobile browsers.